- Jadera coturnix coturnix (Burmeister 1835)

 Hosts: Cardiospermum grandiflorum (Showy Balloonvine or Showy Heartseed), Paullinia sessiliflora, Paullinia turbacensis (Paullinia), Serjania decaplueria, Serjania mexicana (both Serjania Vine), Thinouia myriantha (Thinouia Vine)

 Physical description: About 8 to 13 mm in length.
 Variable size and color; dorsal side is typically brown with numerous dark spots.
 Head and sides of pronotum are red.
-Spots may form vertical lines, especially near the center of the head.
-Spots may be bigger on veins of hemelytra and on part of membrane.
+Spots often arrange as vertical lines, usually down the middle of the head.
+Spots often larger on the veins of the hemelytra as well as areas of the membrane.
 Appendages are brown.

 May resemble: J. sanguinolenta (head broader than coturnix), J. bayardae (ocelli much further apart), J. harrisi (finer spotting of corium; ochre extremities), J. similaris (wider head, sides of pronotum less angled), and J. silbergliedi.